telerik/document-processing-docs/libraries/radspreadprocessing/features/conditional-formatting.md

 - BottomBorder
 - DiagonalUpBorder
 - DiagonalDownBorder
-- CellValueFormat: Allows you to set the number format string for the cell value
+- CellValueFormat: Allows you to set the number format string for the cell value.
+For more information, check the [Number Formatting]({%slug radspreadprocessing-features-number-formats%}) topic.

 The Formatting property can be used for all rules listed in **Table 1** except **ColorScaleRule**, **IconSetRule**, and **DataBarRule**.
 Due to their specificity, these three rules inherit directly from `ConditionalFormattingRule` and **do not** expose the `Formatting` property.
 Their styling options are directly inside the rule class.